-Wear the sling all the time unless your doctor says you do not have to.
+Wear the sling all the time unless your surgeon says you do not have to.

-After 4-6 weeks, your doctor or physical therapist will show you other exercises to stretch your shoulder and gain more movement in your joint.
+After 4 to 6 weeks, your surgeon or physical therapist will show you other exercises to stretch your shoulder and gain more movement in your joint.

 Returning to sports and other activities

 Always think about how to safely use your shoulder before you move or start an activity.
-To protect your new shoulder:
+To protect your new shoulder avoid:

-- Avoid activities that require doing the same movement over and over again with your shoulder, such as weight lifting.
+- Activities that require doing the same movement over and over again with your shoulder, such as weight lifting.

-- Avoid any physical activities that need quick stop-start motions or twisting.
+- Any physical activities that need quick stop-start motions or twisting.

-You will probably not be able to drive for at least 4-6 weeks after surgery.
+You will probably not be able to drive for at least 4 to 6 weeks after surgery.
 You should not drive when you are taking narcotics.
-Your doctor or physical therapist will tell you when driving is okay.
+Your surgeon or physical therapist will tell you when driving is ok.

 When to Call the Doctor